 Game Mode is a term coined by Microsoft for computer gamers.
-This mode helps users to use most of the system resources for the game so that the gamer can get a much better user experience.
+This mode improves Windows 11 performance and helps users to use most of the system resources for the game so that the gamer can get a much better user experience.
 To get rid of unwanted lagging, frame rate lacking, etc. this mode has been introduced in Windows 11/10.

 After enabling Game Mode, your computer will use most of the CPU and GPU power to play the game.
 Unwanted and non-priority background processes will be stopped automatically.
 Unwanted background processes include random anti-virus scans, etc. – unfortunately, there is no option for a user to stop or run a particular background process while having Game Mode enabled.

 Game Mode optimizes your computer to play games efficiently and without any lag.
 If you are a staunch gamer, you should immediately start using the Game Mode.
 That’s why in this article, we are going to see how to enable or disable Game Mode in Windows 11/10.

 Enable or Disable Game Mode in Windows 11